sanathkumar5671/exchange-flow/README.md

 A Next.js application for converting Australian Dollars (AUD) to major world currencies with historical exchange rate visualization.

+## Live Demo

+The application is hosted on Vercel and can be accessed at [https://exchange-flow-seven.vercel.app/](https://exchange-flow-seven.vercel.app/)

 ## Features

 - Convert AUD to USD, EUR, INR, CAD, and NZD